AshutoshSingh1s/Homepage-OF-Netflix-Using-Html-and-CSS/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use the code for personal or commercial purposes.

 ## Acknowledgements

 - The design and inspiration for this project come from the official Netflix website.